-- Move the gearbox lever to the neutral position and depress the clutch pedal thoroughly and hold it in this position for the starter to turn the engine on. - Turn the ignition key to the starting position. - Turn the ignition key to position ⇒ Fig. 140 1.
-The warning lamp જ will light for engine pre-heating. - When the lamp turns off, turn the ignition key to position 2 to start the engine.
-Do not press the accelerator. - Let go of the ignition key as soon as the engine starts, the starter motor must not be allowed to run on with the engine.
+- Move the gearbox lever to the neutral position and depress the clutch pedal thoroughly and hold it in this position for the starter to turn the engine on. - Turn the ignition key to position ⇒ Fig. 135 1.
+The warning lamp or will light for engine pre-heating. - When the lamp turns off, turn the ignition key to position 2 to start the engine.
+Do not press the accelerator. - Release the ignition key as soon as the engine starts.
+The starter motor should not turn at the same time.